Note: Chat features are only available on Android devices.

 - Lets you share files and high-resolution photos

 When using chat features, your messages are sent using the Rich Communication Services (RCS) protocol over Wi-Fi and mobile data.
 Chat features will be turned on only when all the participants in a conversation have chat features.
 Either your RCS service provider (e.g. mobile operator) or Jibe Mobile from Google can provide chat features.
 This article describes chat features by Google.

 How do I turn on chat features?

 Chat features will be turned on when all the participants in a conversation have chat features.

 - If you don’t have the Messages app, download it from the Play Store.

 - If chat features are offered by Google for your operator and device, the Messages app will prompt you to agree to the Jibe Terms of Service.
 You might be asked to enter your phone number as part of the chat features setup.

 - Chat features can be manually turned on in Menu Settings Chat features.

-Which operators or regions are supported?
+Which regions are supported?

 I don’t have the Messages app, can I still get chat features?